toptal/xene/README.md

 **Description:**

-Reply to all incoming user's messages with `message` until dialog is unpaused.
-Dialog unpauses when a message is sent to user or question is asked(`.say()` and `.ask()` methods).
-This method can help your bot to give status to user during some have calculations which takes some time.
+Reply to all incoming user's messages with `message` until the dialog is unpaused.
+Dialog unpauses when a message is sent to user or question is asked (`.say()` and `.ask()` methods).
+This method can help your bot to give status to a user during some heavy calculation.

 **Example:**
 ```js